bhargav12341996/SQL-Projects/Painting Sales Analysis using SQL/README.md

 * sales_price (float): Final sale amount

-🧠 Key Business Questions & SQL Solutions
+🧠 Key Business Questions & SQL Solutions:

 1. Which paintings are listed above the average price?

 2. Which collectors have purchased paintings?